Fort Edmonton Foundation Capital Campaign Projects

 We encourage experiences that cultivate connections, human and cultural, for the good of all people who visit Fort Edmonton Park.
 Help us reach our fundraising goals and connect all generations to Edmonton’s dynamic history through fun, unique and immersive experiences.

-The Projects of our Community Campaign
+Current Projects of the Fort Edmonton Foundation’s Community Campaign

 Fort Edmonton Park is Canada’s largest living history museum, and a key part of the cultural and recreational makeup of Edmonton.
 Located on 160 acres in Edmonton’s North Saskatchewan River Valley, Fort Edmonton Park is divided into four distinct historical eras: the fur-trade era, 1885 Street, 1905 Street, and 1920 Street.